What Are the Best Ways to Manage Risk in Forex?

 Instead, keep your options open with other currency pairs.
 Then, your losses won’t have such a devastating impact on your overall trading account, and if you lose, you simply move on to the next trade.

 Choosing how much to risk per trade is completely up to you.
-You will find many forex traders that advise not to risk more than 2% of your trading capital per trade, while others say it’s okay to go all the way up to 10%.
+You will find many forex traders who advise not to risk more than 2% of your trading capital per trade, while others say it’s okay to go all the way up to 10%.

 However, most traders do agree that going anywhere above that would be MAD.
 Why?
 If you go on a big losing streak, the amount you are risking per trade will have a huge effect on your capital and the ability to claw back your losses.
 After all, there’s always a downside risk when the currency pair moves against you – so you need to be prepared for every scenario in the FX market.